Injured or Sick Birds

 - Cannot fly

-- Allows you walk right up to it
+- Allows you to walk right up to it

-- Surrounded by flies / fly eggs on body or in body cavities
+- Surrounded by flies / fly eggs on body or in body cavity

 - Fishing line or hook attached to body

-- One of the wings, legs, or head seem to be pointed in the wrong direction
+- One or more of the wings, legs, or head seem to be pointed in the wrong direction

 Large waterfowl like pelicans and herons use their beaks as their primary defense and often are attracted to eyes.
 When capturing, always be aware of the beak and wear proper protective gear if possible (sunglasses work well).